Chocimier/pkgs.void/README.md

 Optional worker collecting build logs info from official Void builder requires a queue server.
 By default it's redis, but can be configured to other supported by Celery.

+## Running with docker

+1. Run `docker-compose up`.

+This starts webserver listening on port 7547, two instances of webapp, cron for updating database, buildlog worker and a queue server.
+Containers communicate through shared voulems, so need to be run on same host.

+Configuration of webserver is loaded from volume mounted from `misc/docker/volumes/webserver-cfg`.
+It specifies count of webapp instances and logging level.

+Container that updates database builds minimal database on every startup within 3 minutes, then full database two times an hour.
+Webapp fails before first database is created.